How to Get Around London: A Guide to the London Public Transport System

 7. National Rail

 What?!
 More trains?
 Yes!
-The National rail consists of several different lines that connect London to the rest of the country.
+Most national rail services consist of several different lines that connect London to the rest of the country.
 Many commuters use these rail lines to commute from the suburbs surrounding London.
 Your Oyster Card will not work on National Rail lines and children 10 and under are not free, but usually ride at a discounted rate.
 There will be machines at the station where you can purchase rail tickets and usually a ticket office where you can talk to a human.

 8. TramLink